 During the second phase of expansion, Krems was a part of Bohemia.
-In 1283, aware that the loyalty of his Austrian administrators was not necessarily something that could be counted on, Ottakar II Premysl of Bohemia had Gozzo taken captive and held as hostage for a year.
-Following his release, as an expression of his thanks to the Virgin Mary for securing his release, Gozzo had a fresco painted in the Dominican Church.
-This showed Maria as the Queen of Heaven with scenes of the Crucifixion and the last Supper painted below.
+In 1283, aware that the loyalty of his Austrian administrators was not necessarily something that could be counted on, Ottokar II of Bohemia had Gozzo taken captive and held as hostage for a year.
+Following his release, as an expression of his thanks to the Virgin Mary, Gozzo had a fresco painted in the Dominican Church.
+This showed Maria as the Queen of Heaven with scenes of the Crucifixion and the Last Supper painted below.
 Next to the figure of Gozzo, the letters „G“, „O“, „Z“ may still be made out.

 During the fourteenth century, the area towards what is now the Steiner Tor was partially occupied and as the century drew to a close, a new western gateway was built.

-Where the towers are older, the central square structure was built a century later by Emperor Friedrich III, and here, above the entrance to the southern passageway, the letters „A“, „E“, „I“, „O“, „U“ may be read, carved in stone.
+Where the two round towers are original, the central square structure was built a century later by Emperor Friedrich III.
+Above the entrance to the southern passageway, the letters „A“, „E“, „I“, „O“, „U“ may be read, carved in stone.
 These stand for Friedrich’s not unambitious motto „Everything (earthly) Is Under Austrian Omnipotence“.
 To the North, the city walls were extended so as to include the Dominican Monastery while to the South, the area between the new gateway and Hafnerplatz was encompassed.
 Close to the Steiner Tor, in the Schwedengasse, a fragment of original wall has survived.

 During this time, houses in Krems and Stein, were modernised and those prospering from the new wealth, would buy up adjoining Medieval houses and convert them into single, spaciously laid out dwellings.
 The facades of these houses would be adorned either with sgraffito or with sculptures and frescoes.
-Towards the eastern end of the Untere Landstrasse, a number houses date from this period.
+Towards the eastern end of the Untere Landstrasse, a number of houses date from this period.
 On the northern side, there are two houses with first floors that jut out over the street.
 Of these, the eastern house, Untere Landstraße 69, is decorated in sgraffito.
-Built in 1561, it is known as the Small Sgriffto House and shows scenes from the Old Testament.
-Opposite, at Untere Landstraße 56, above the chemist’s shop, there is a fresco of a wine-grower with a vine.
-Further on, at Untere Landstraße 57, there is a house with Late Gothic window frames that also date from the this period.
+Built in 1561, it is known as the Small Sgraffto House and shows fables and scenes from daily life and the Old Testament.

 The Gattermann House

 Apart from the burghers‘ Stube or clubroom, there were other clubs where educated gentlemen could also meet and discuss themes of interest, including the things they read in books and the new religious ideas coming from Germany.
 One such club was the so-called „Siman Club“ which is first recorded in 1529 and appears to have ironically styled itself as a club for hen-pecked husbands.
-Thus where the Wegscheidt meets the Untere Landstrasse, a monument shows a man kneeling in front of his wife as he begs for the key to their house.
+Thus where the Wegscheid meets the Untere Landstrasse, a stone sculpture made by Karl Bauer in 2008, shows a man kneeling in front of his wife as he begs for the key to their house.
 This is Siman and his wife is resolutely laying down the conditions of his being allowed out at night.

-The house at Unter Landstrasse 43 is also of interest as on the Wegscheidt side, a derrick can be see extending out from the attic.
+The house at Untere Landstrasse 43 is also of interest as on the Wegscheid side, a derrick can be seen extending out from the attic.
 By this means, commodities could be hauled up into the attic and stored.
 This once common feature, serves as a reminder that the wealth of Krems and Stein was built on trade and on the local merchants‘ right of purchase on all goods that passed through the two towns.

 At Untere Landstrasse 9, steps lead up towards Althangasse and the Hoher Markt.
-If the winding steps are followed one arrives at the Large Sgriffto House with sgriffto decorations spread over two stories.
-Among the scenes shown are the travels of a merchant in Russia.
-Situated high up, in this scene the artist has compensated for the effects of the viewer’s perspective.
-Other scenes, such as Judith and Holofernes are taken from the Biblical, whilst others still, derive from daily life, such a scene of two musicians playing bagpipes.
+If the winding steps are followed one arrives at the Large Sgriffto House with sgraffito decorations spread over two stories.
+As at the Small Sgraffito House, here there are fables, scenes from daily life and scenes from The Bible.
+There are also scenes of a merchant’s journey to Russia.

 In 1532, the house was evidently destroyed by fire as on the Obere Landstrasse side, below the statue, an inscription reads: